 - Procedural or supply chain regulations

 - Labor Laws

 - Holidays and, in some cases, workweek schedules.

 The significance of project management can make or break a project’s likelihood of success.
 When working with customers that are not in your region, a project manager’s role can be that much more challenging.
 With scheduling limitations, possible lack of frequency, and visibility into all tasks, and people can all test.
 The managers’ involvement in communication, coordination, and delegation.
 Remember: a major risk that a manager must always be wary of is the fine line of micromanaging.

 Accommodate one’s time to meet the client, whether it be a time zone difference or a limited schedule, and ensure the necessary people are always available.
 These people can vary from upper management and decision-makers to the hands-on employees directly using the system.

 Dealing with customers, both local and international, can always be tricky.
 It is important to set the tone from the beginning.
-Consider who will be the primary sources of contact in both parties and make sure they are responsible for maintaining the flow of information.
+Consider who will be the primary sources of contact for both parties and make sure they are responsible for maintaining the flow of information.
 The standard rule for most IT systems is the 80-20 approach, where 80% of companies’ processes are similar to those within the same vertical.
 It is the 20% that makes your organization different or unique.
 Making sure we, the consultants can emulate that to our customers’ satisfaction is what makes the job that much more interesting, challenging and rewarding.

 The best outcome one could ask for from these types of engagements is that given a project’s success it will trickle into unforeseeable opportunities.
 With the internet as robust and accessible as it is these days and with how dependent we are on technology, all one needs to work is a computer and an internet connection.